ghuntley/workshops/nixos-workshop/modules/00-prerequisites/README.md

 ## ☑️ Configuration

-If you are installing NixOS on a laptop as it's primary operating system then you'll need to [burn the installation ISO to a USB drive or DVD][burn-the-iso].
+If you are installing NixOS on a laptop as its primary operating system then you'll need to [burn the installation ISO to a USB drive or DVD][burn-the-iso].

 Alternatively, if you are going to use VirtualBox then you'll need to: